nvidia-holoscan/meta-tegra-holoscan/env/README.md

 is created by the OpenEmbedded environment setup script (`oe-init-build-env`) and has various NVIDIA configuration defaults and samples added to it.
-For example, the `MACHINE` configuration in this file is set to `clara-agx-xavier-devkit` and CUDA, TensorRT, and the Holoscan Embedded SDK are installed by default.
-This configuration can be used as-is to build a BSP for the Clara AGX Developer Kit, but it may be neccessary to add components to this configuration to support additional hardware such as AJA video capture cards or other non-standard peripherals like wireless keyboard or mouse drivers.
+For example, the `MACHINE` configuration in this file is set to `holoscan-devkit` and CUDA, TensorRT, Rivermax, and the Holoscan SDK are installed by default.
+This configuration can be used as-is to build a BSP for the IGX Orin Developer Kit, but it may be neccessary to add components to this configuration to support additional hardware such as AJA video capture cards or other non-standard peripherals like wireless keyboard or mouse drivers.
 See the `Build Configuration` section in the main [README](../README.md) for more